Frequently Asked Questions (and their answers)

 I don't like RQC.
 Can I escape it?

 As a reviewer, you will always be able to opt out of RQC processes and even if you don't, you can keep some or all of your receipts private.
-As a conference chair or journal editor, you may have to resist some pressure from your reviewers (and then risk losing them).
+As a publisher, editor, or conference chair, you may have to resist some pressure from your reviewers (and then risk losing them).

 How international is RQC?